The Research Scholars program at Massachusetts General Hospital provides crucial support to exceptional scientists.

 The MGH Research Scholar Awards

-With the largest hospital-based research program in the nation and an unparalled international reputation for research excellence, Mass General is home to many of the world’s leading biomedical researchers and the birthplace of countless discoveries that have improved and extended the lives of people worldwide.
+With the largest hospital-based research program in the nation and an unparalled international reputation for research excellence, Massachusetts General Hospital is home to many of the world’s leading biomedical researchers and the birthplace of countless discoveries that have improved and extended the lives of people worldwide.
 Not surprisingly, Mass General attracts the best and brightest young biomedical researchers from around the globe.

 Mr. Jerome Lyle Rappaport, Phyllis and Jerome Lyle Rappaport Scholars, Eng Lo, PhD and Brian Bacskai, PhD, Honorary MGH President's Council Director Phyllis E. Rappaport, and Mass General President Peter L. Slavin, MD at the 2012 Annual Research Advisory Council Luncheon